chumaky/datero-docs/docs/installation.md

 If you want to use the database, you will need to map also internal 5432 port for the database.

 API is accessible through the web application under the `/api` path, so you don't need to expose it separately.
-Alternatively, you could use [datero](https://pypi.org/project/datero/) python package to access the API directly.
+Alternatively, you could use [datero :octicons-tab-external-16:](https://pypi.org/project/datero/){: target="_blank" rel="noopener noreferrer" } python package to access the API directly.

 ### Running the container